 Ultrasound of the testis is indicated whenever a testicular malignancy is considered and for persistent or painful testicular swelling.
 If a testicular mass is detected, a radical inguinal orchiectomy should be performed.
 Because the testis develops from the gonadal ridge, its blood supply and lymphatic drainage originate in the abdomen and descend with the testis into the scrotum.
 An inguinal approach is taken to avoid breaching anatomic barriers and permitting additional pathways of spread.

 Back pain from retroperitoneal metastases is common and must be distinguished from musculoskeletal pain.
 Dyspnea from pulmonary metastases occurs infrequently.
 Patients with increased serum levels of human chorionic gonadotropin (hCG) may present with gynecomastia.
-A delay in diagnosis is associated with ...
+A delay in diagnosis is associated with a ...